Dinsmore Alter: Career

 Dinsmore performed his graduate studies at the University of Pittsburgh, and earned a master's in astronomy with additional studies in the field of meteorology.
 In 1911, he became an instructor at the University of Alabama, teaching physics and astronomy.
 The following year he became an assistant professor, then an adjunct professor in 1913.

-In 1914, he moved to the University of California in Berkeley, teaching astronomy while also studying for his doctorate.
+In 1914, he moved to the University of California, Berkeley, teaching astronomy while also studying for his doctorate.
 He gained his Ph.D. in astronomy in 1916.
 By 1917, he became an assistant professor of astronomy at the University of Kansas.
 However, when the United States entered World War I, he took time off to serve as a major in the United States Army.

 After returning home following the war, he rejoined the University of Kansas and remained at that institution for nearly 20 years.
-He was promoted to assistant professor in 1919, then professor in 1924.
+He was promoted to associate professor in 1919, then professor in 1924.

+In 1932, Clyde Tombaugh, who had discovered Pluto two years earlier, enrolled at the University of Kansas on a scholarship and was assigned to Alter as his astronomy professor.
+Alter refused to let Tombaugh take the introductory astronomy course, telling him that "for a planet discoverer to enroll in a course of introductory astronomy is unthinkable."

 From 1925 until 1927, he served as the vice-president of the American Meteorological Society.
 He was then awarded a Guggenheim Fellowship scholarship and spent two years studying astronomy in Britain.
 In 1935, he took a leave from the University of Kansas and became director of the Griffith Observatory.
 A year later he resigned his professorship to remain director at the observatory.
 He also served as a research associate at Caltech in Pasadena during the same period.